TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/java/index.md

         return true;
     }
 }

 ```

 {% endraw %}

-[Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [Java](https://sampleprograms.io/languages/java) was written by:
+Palindromic Number in [Java](https://sampleprograms.io/languages/java) was written by:

 - Jeremy Grifski
 - smallblack9

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2022 01:31:51.
-The solution was first committed on Oct 11 2020 18:07:28.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution